meettaimur/MYeORM/README.md

 * Data Listing support tables/views, paging, sorting and filtering
 * Transfer Data between databases
 * Connections auto released to Connection Pool
-* DB Information Schema meta data
+* DB Information Schema access
 * Can be used (but not tested yet) with other protocol compatible databases like, Azure SQL Database, MariaDB, Percona Server, Amazon Aurora, Azure Database for MySQL, Google Cloud SQL for MySQL, YugaByte, TimescaleDB, CockroachDB etc.

 ### Table of Contents